bhomaidan1990/RobAir_Updated_2022/README.md

 ## Known Bugs:

+> General
 There is delay in parsing the markers!

+> Gazebo
 There is a known bug in Gazebo, so if you see some red errors don't worry, it will not be a problem.

+> Robot Control
+Robot Controller is not working well.

+> Robot Description
+Wheel joints has type has to be changed in `robair_description`from `fixed` into `continuous` in the xacro/urdf file.
+Collision mode is not checked with accurate measurements.